Vanessa219/vditor/README_en_US.md

 ## 💡 Introduction

-[Vditor](https://b3log.org/vditor) is a browser-side Markdown editor, implemented using TypeScript.
-Support native JavaScript, Vue, React, Angular and Svelte, provide [desktop](https://b3log.org/siyuan).
+[Vditor](https://b3log.org/vditor) is a browser-side Markdown editor, Support WYSIWYG, instant rendering (similar to Typora) and split-screen preview mode.
+It is implemented using TypeScript and supports native JavaScript and frameworks such as Vue, React, Angular, and Svelte..

 Welcome to [Vditor Official Site](https://b3log.org/vditor) to learn more.